Gad in the Bible

 Then the tribe of Gad: and the captain of the sons of Gad shall be Eliasaph the son of Reuel.

-And over the army of the tribe of the sons of Gad was Eliasaph the son of Reuel.
+And over the host of the tribe of the children of Gad was Eliasaph the son of Deuel.

-The sons of Gad after their families: of Zephon, the family of the Zephonites; of Haggi, the family of the Haggites; of Shuni, the family of the Shunites;
+The children of Gad after their families: of Zephon, the family of the Zephonites: of Haggi, the family of the Haggites: of Shuni, the family of the Shunites:

-these are the families of the sons of Gad by their numbered ones, forty thousand and five hundred.
+These are the families of the children of Gad according to those that were numbered of them, forty thousand and five hundred.

 Verse ConceptsForty Thousand And Up